pantrypoints/sp/content/en/research/countries/china/xi/chapter-01e.md

 weight: 9
 date: 2025-10-13
 description: ""
-c: "darkslategray"
+c: "firebrick"
 ---

-The 19th National Congress of the Communist Party of China pointed out: "The entry of socialism with Chinese characteristics into a new era means that the Chinese nation, which has suffered for a long time in modern times, has ushered in a great leap from standing up, getting rich to becoming strong, and ushered in the bright prospect of realizing the great rejuvenation of the Chinese nation;
+The 19th National Congress of the CCP pointed out: "The entry of socialism with Chinese characteristics into a new era means that the Chinese nation, which has suffered for a long time in modern times, has ushered in a great leap from standing up, getting rich to becoming strong, and ushered in the bright prospect of realizing the great rejuvenation of the Chinese nation;